This section provides a step-by-step tutorial covering central features of Whole Tale. It assumes that you have already signed in.

 - The selected file will appear in your External Data folder (and is accessible in the data directory when you start your JupyterLab environment).

 example files.
 Select the Tale Workspace folder on the left hand side.
 Select the “+” button and Upload File from the dropdown.
 Upload the postBuild, requirements.txt, and quickstart notebook.

 - Select the Run Tale button to start the JupyterLab environment.
 A notification window will appear with the status and progress of your instance.

 - After successful startup, the JupyterLab interface will display.
 Double-click on the wt_quickstart.ipynb file to open the notebook.
 Select the play button to run the notebook.

 Here’s what happened behind the scenes:

-- When you registered the dataset, a link to the data in DataONE was made in the Whole Tale catalog, available to all users.
+- When you registered the DOI, a link to the data in DataONE was made in the Whole Tale catalog, available to all users.